AkashKarnatak/chatgpt-anywhere/README.md

 Use the conversation object within your extension's functionality to enable dynamic interactions with ChatGPT.

+## Extensions Built on ChatGPT Anywhere

+* [**YTGPT**](https://github.com/akashKarnatak/ytgpt): YTGPT is a Google Chrome extension that utilizes "ChatGPT Anywhere" to provide concise summaries of YouTube videos.
+It is especially useful for users who want to quickly understand the key points of lengthy videos without spending a lot of time watching them.
+YTGPT offers an efficient and user-friendly solution for staying informed on various topics covered in YouTube videos.

+If you have developed an extension using "ChatGPT Anywhere" and would like to feature it here, please share details about your project in this [issue](https://github.com/AkashKarnatak/chatgpt-anywhere/issues/1).

 ## Contributing

 Contributions are welcome!
 If you find a bug, have an idea for an enhancement, or want to contribute in any way, feel free to open an issue or submit a pull request.